Top Opendoor Competitors: Find the Best iBuyer for Your Home

 • Ability to consult with an agent alongside getting a cash offer

-HomeLight customers should expect cash offers around 60-80% below market value, which is typical of real estate investors.
+HomeLight customers should expect cash offers below retail value, which is typical of offers from real estate investors.
 If you want more for their sale (and don’t mind taking more time), connecting with a HomeLight agent may be the best option.

-One caveat to working with HomeLight is that (according to customer reviews) you will likely be connected with an agent in HomeLight's network, even if you're looking exclusively for cash offers.
+One caveat to working with HomeLight is that (according to customer reviews and forums like Reddit) you will likely be connected with an agent in HomeLight's network, even if you're looking exclusively for cash offers.
 The company operates primarily as an agent matching service and makes money by selling leads to realtors.

 Opendoor vs. HomeLight Simple Sale: Rather than a single take-it-or-leave-it-offer, HomeLight Simple Sale helps homeowners compare offers from local investors against the sale price they could reasonably expect with an agent.
 While HomeLight Simple Sale may be better suited for homeowners who need to offload a problem property fast, Opendoor’s iBuyer model may help better suited to homeowners properties in decent condition net more cash.